mgm8/pyngham/paper/paper.md

 # Conclusion

-The objective of this library is to offer an alternative purely written Python for the original NGHam library.
-This way, this can be used in simulations, packet decoding and encoding software, telecommunication classes, and so far.
+The objective of this library is to offer an alternative purely written in Python for the original NGHam library.
+This way, this can be easily used in simulations, packet decoding and encoding software, telecommunication classes, and so on.
+Being useful especially for satellite communication and experiments running on space, and in general for the amateur radio community.

 # Acknowledgement